Resilient Brand

 By 1998, the collection earned Guinness World Records recognition as the world’s largest, containing over one million bottles dating to 1775.
 The oldest—a 1775 Jerez de la Frontera sherry brought to Crimea by Count Vorontsov during Catherine the Great’s reign—sold at Sotheby’s London in 2001 for $43,500.
 Only five bottles remained by 2014.

-Annexation and Eastern Pivot
+Annexation and Eastern pivot

 Russia’s March 2014 Crimea annexation immediately transferred ownership from Ukraine’s government to Russian control.
 Long-serving director Mykola Boiko—who had led Massandra for 29 years—was dismissed.
 He reportedly now makes wine in Moldova.